 Use whatever veggies you have on hand.

-In this example, I used onions, red pepper, green peppers, sweet yellow pepper, and 3 different types of spicy peppers, or what Jeff and I refer to as accent veggies.
+In this example, I used onions, red pepper, green peppers, sweet yellow pepper, and 3 different types of spicy peppers, or what we refer to as accent veggies.
 If I had other veggies on hand like broccoli, asparagus, or even spinach, you can bet they would have gone in too!

 That's the thing about vegan burritos.
 You can toss any vegetable or bean in and the end result is always tasty and healthy.